GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sig.md

 1. Low-level: per-task scheduling controls
 	- `task_wake()`
-		- Send a sporadic wake-ups to a specific thread
+		- Send a sporadic wake-up to a specific thread
 	- `task_sleep()`
-		- Enter a sleeping state until a timeout expires, or a sporadic wake-ups is received
+		- Enter a sleeping state until a timeout expires, or a sporadic wake-up is received
 	- Sporadic interrupts (aka. *wake-ups*) still exist at this level
-	- These API-level then wraps arch-specific IPI mechanisms, as well as the system scheduler (both of which could be considered as *0. super-low-level* for our purposes)
+	- This API-level then wraps arch-specific IPI mechanisms, as well as the system scheduler (both of which could be considered as part of an even lower level for our purposes: *0. super-low-level*)
 2. Mid-level: Kernel Signals
 	- `task_connect()`
-		- (Establishes a `struct sigtaskcon` between the calling thread and some `struct sig`)
+		- Establishes a `struct sigtaskcon` between the calling thread and some `struct sig`
 	- `task_waitfor()`
 		- Wait until at least one of the signals the calling thread is connected to has been delivered.
 If at least one signal was already delivered at the time this function is called, the thread never starts sleeping and the call returns immediately.
 This call is the mid-level wrapper around `task_sleep()`
 	- `sig_send()`, `sig_boardcast()`
 		- Send signals to threads/completion-callbacks that may be connected to a given signal.
 In the case of threads, this call is the mid-level wrapper around `task_wake()`
-	- Sporadic interrupts are no longer possible at this level
+	- Sporadic interrupts are no longer possible at this level, since a thread only stops sleeping upon the **explicit** delivery of a connected signal, and wake-events are context-targeted, rather than thread-targeted.
 3. High-level: Synchronization primitives
 	- `struct semaphore` (`<sched/semaphore.h>`)
 	- `struct shared_lock` (`<kos/sched/shared-lock.h>`)